-If you think you’ve got what it takes, then you’re in with a chance to win any of our awesome prizes!
-Simply click the button below and get your thinking helmet on!
+Do you think you’ve got what it takes?
+Who are the most celebrated drivers?
+Can you recall Formula 1®’s memorable racing moments?
+And how are we delivering this spectacular world class racing event around the globe?
+Test your F1 knowledge now for a chance to win any of our awesome prizes!
+Simply click on the button below and answer three quiz questions.
+Are you ready?
+Then get your thinking helmet on!